 - 3. Pre-lube the inner bearing and place it onto spindle with small end of taper facing outward.
 Seat the inner race against the shoulder of the spindle. - 4.
-Press the ABS sensor outward about 1/4".
+Press the ABS sensor outward about 1⁄2".
 Do not use a sharp tool on lead wire end of the sensor.
-See section for the inspection of ABS sensor as needed. - 5.
-Place the hub onto the spindle until it seats on the inner bearing.
-Do not "ram" the hub onto the seal.
+See section for the inspection of ABS sensor as needed.